Festival of Trees 2010

 The Gualala Arts Interest Groups will again fill the Burnett Gallery with a wonderful display of crafts handmade by our own Pacific Piecemakers Quilt Guild, Fiber Arts Group, Woodcarvers and Woodworkers groups, Basket Makers and Beads n' Beyond.

-In the Coleman Auditorium, visitors will discover several artists offering their beautiful crafts, including Joan Rhine Designs jewelry, Jennie Henderson's Fancy Fibers, Jan Maria Chiappa's Which Craft Workshop pottery, Shirley Egerlund of Caz Gal Soaps, Bill and Sue Halderman's Birdhouses, Patrick Allessandri's Regimental Colors toys, Barbara Tocher's candles, Momma Bird's "birdie breads" and Walt Rush Studio's jewelry.
+In the Coleman Auditorium, visitors will discover several artists offering their beautiful crafts, including Joan Rhine Designs jewelry, Jennie Henderson's Fancy Fibers, Jan Maria Chiappa's Which Craft Workshop pottery, Shirley Egerlund of Caz Gal Soaps, Bill and Sue Halderman's Birdhouses, Patrick Allessandri's Regimental Colours toys, Walt Rush Studio's jewelry.
+Artists new to the Festival of Trees this is year are Cinnabar Ceramics by Geoff Graham; De Tie Dye Lady, De Williams, Scarves by Jeanne Gadol, Country Store Kirby Leary's note cards, botanical prints & earrings, and Red Dog Ranch Rubs & Dog Bones.

-Festival-goers will be greeted in the foyer by the Old Gualala Mill Cookhouse serving fresh coffee cake in the morning, and hearty homemade vegetarian chili with hot cornbread, award-winning clam chowder with real sourdough or lunch, as well as fresh coffee, hot chocolate, chilled apple juice, and hot-spiced apple cider.
+Festival-goers will be greeted in the foyer by the Old Gualala Mill Cookhouse serving fresh coffee cake in the morning, and hearty homemade vegetarian chili with hot cornbread, George Marshall's award-winning clam chowder with real sourdough bread for lunch, as well as fresh coffee, hot chocolate, chilled apple juice, and hot-spiced apple cider.
 For the adults, there will be the yummy winter beverage available, called "Scrumpy."

 Refreshed, you may continue shopping for that perfect gift and take a closer look at the beautifully decorated Fantasy Forest.
-This year, there will be over twelve trees in the Forest, decorated with exquisite ornaments and available for sale by silent auction.
-These trees will be set-up in the Gualala Arts foyer by November 18th for preview.
+Again this year, Vickie Hodge and Tom Mc Eneany will work their magic creating beautiful table top Christmas trees decorated with exquisite ornaments and available for sale by silent auction.
+Trees will be set-up in the Gualala Arts Center foyer by November 24th for preview.

 Festival of Trees 2008